mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 [Piping](../features/router/piping.md#piping) is a foundation feature of the underlying [laminas-stratigility](https://docs.laminas.dev/laminas-stratigility/) implementation.
-You can setup the middleware pipeline in `config/pipeline.php`.
+You can set up the middleware pipeline in `config/pipeline.php`.
 In this section, we'll demonstrate setting up a basic pipeline that includes error handling, segregated applications, routing, middleware dispatch, and more.